Get 50 free money moves.

-If you contribute to any defined contribution plans, such as a 401(k), note that your SIMPLE IRA contributions count against the total contribution limit you can make for those plans ($56,000 in 2019 and $57,000 in 2020).
+If you contribute to any defined contribution plans, such as a 401(k), note that your SIMPLE IRA contributions count against the total contribution limit you can make for those plans ($57,000 in 2020, up from $56,000 in 2019).
 Other types of accounts that count against this limit are a 403(b), profit-sharing plan, or money purchase plan.

 The main drawback to a SIMPLE IRA is that if you’re an employer, you are required to make contributions for employees that qualify.
 This could be a challenge if your business doesn’t do well in a given year.

 The maximum contribution for a SIMPLE IRAs also isn't as high as for some other options, like a SEP IRA (more on that later).
 Make sure to consider whether or not another type of account may allow you to save more.